GeorgiaGov/recipes__d7_law_enforcement_directory/README.md

 # How To Build a Law Enforcement Case Directory

+Building a Feature for your Drupal 7 site.

 ## Introduction

 As a law enforcement agency, you may want to present information about your open cases on your website.
 This can be useful for collecting leads from the public; furthermore, greater transparency leads to greater trust in your organization.
 [The Georgia Bureau of Investigation does exactly this with their Cases page.](http://gbi.georgia.gov/cases)